The Office Children's Book Is Coming to Introduce Your Kids to Dunder Mifflin

 The 40-page book is written by Robb Pearlman, author of Bob Ross and Peapod the Squirrel, Pink is for Boys, and Star Trek: Fun with Kirk and Spock, and illustrated by Melanie Demmer, who works on the My Furry Foster Family series.
 Though the book is intended for kids ages 4 to 8, you can be sure that we'll be reading it, too.

-The Office: A Day at Dunder Mifflin Elementary won't be hitting stores until October 6, 2020, but you can preorder your copy for $18 on Amazon now.
+You can order your copy of The Office: A Day at Dunder Mifflin Elementary for $16 on Amazon right now.
 And if you're looking for more Office collectibles that are available right now, head here.

 This article contains affiliate links to products selected by our editors.
 Mental Floss may receive a commission for purchases made through these links.